Andrew0Hill/file_forward/README.md

 Why?
 See '[Why does this exist?](#why-does-this-exist)'.

-In short, it enables access to web-based interfaces like JupyterLab, RStudio, etc. running in jobs on HPC compute nodes.
-Although I built it for this very specific use-case, it should theoretically allow you to forward arbitrary TCP traffic to/from a web service running on a compute node.
+Although it is intended for an HPC-specific use case, it should theoretically allow you to forward arbitrary TCP traffic between computers connected to the same shared filesystem.

 > [!NOTE]
 > Before using, please read the '[Should I use this?](#should-i-use-this)' and '[Caveats and Disclaimers](#caveats-and-disclaimers)' sections.